Can My Nursing Home Take My Stimulus Check?

 Did Your Loved One Turn Over Their Stimulus Check?

 Many nursing home residents might not be aware of their rights to keep their stimulus payments, and they might have already turned over their checks.
-In this situation – or if a nursing home is trying to seize a check – you should contact a California elder law attorney for assistance right away.
+In this situation – or if a nursing home is trying to seize a check – you should contact an elder law attorney for assistance right away.